Universal Inference Meets Random Projections: A Scalable Test for Log-concavity: Tests for Log-concavity

 If we do not simply want an accept-reject decision but would instead like a real-valued measure of evidence, then we can note that $p_n := d \min_{k \in [d]}1/T_n^{(k)}$ is a valid p-value.
 Indeed the above equation can be rewritten as the statement $\mathbb{P}(p_n \leq \alpha)\leq \alpha$, meaning that under the null, the distribution of $p_n$ is stochastically larger than uniform.

-Above, we fit some one-dimensional density $\hat{f}_{1,b}$ on $\{Y_i^{(k)} : i \in \mathcal{D}_{1,b}\}$.
+To run the test, we must fit some one-dimensional density $\hat{f}_{1,b,k}$ on $\{Y_i^{(k)} : i \in \mathcal{D}_{1,b}\}$.
 We consider two density estimation methods; the same applies to the next subsection.
 Thus, for the universal LRTs with dimension reduction, we consider four total combinations of two dimension reduction approaches and two density estimation methods.

-\textbf{Density Estimation Method 1: Partial Oracle} This approach uses parametric knowledge about the underlying density.
-The numerator $\hat{f}_{1,b}$ is the parametric MLE fit on $\mathcal{D}_{1,b}$.
+\textbf{Density Estimation Method 1: Partial Oracle} This approach uses parametric knowledge about the true density.
+The numerator $\hat{f}_{1,b,k}$ is the parametric MLE fit on $\mathcal{D}_{1,b}$.

-\textbf {Density Estimation Method 2: Fully Nonparametric} This approach does not use any prior knowledge about the underlying density.
-Instead, we use kernel density estimation (e.g., \texttt{ks} package with plug-in bandwidth) to fit $\hat{f}_{1,b}$.
+\textbf {Density Estimation Method 2: Fully Nonparametric} This approach does not use any prior knowledge about the true density.
+Instead, we use kernel density estimation (e.g., \texttt{ks} package with plug-in bandwidth) to fit $\hat{f}_{1,b,k}$.